ioBroker/ioBroker.vis/src/src/Attributes/Widget/SCHEMA.md

   - `style` - Drop-down menu with all possible styles. ?
   - `custom` - Custom field editor.
 See [below](#custom-field-editor)
   - `text` - Input field with Edit dialog.
+    - `noButton` - [optional] if true, no edit button will be shown.
+Default is false.
   - `html` - Input field with Edit dialog and parsing of HTML code
   - `json` - Input field with Edit dialog and parsing of JSON code
+  - `icon64` - Select from predefined material icons as base64 (svg) (not-implemented)

 ### Custom field editor
 Example of custom field